trebek1/JavaDesignPatterns/readme.md

-  -- store lists of codes to execute later using execute() or undo() -- Create class that sounds like what you want to do implementing command -- Pass the object into the class with the method you want -- Call the method from oject in execute() function -- Now pass the command to an Invoker object
+  -- store lists of codes to execute later using execute() or undo() -- Create class that sounds like what you want to do implementing command -- Pass the object into the class with the method you want -- Call the method from object in execute() function -- Now pass the command to an Invoker object
   -- The invoker object will have a method that sounds like what you want to do -- this method will call execute and run the function referenced